 The other wonderful thing about homemade breadcrumbs is the fact that you can control the size of the crumb.
-From chunkier ones to super fine, I use a combination to coat my chicken schnitzels to add lots of crunch and interest.
+From chunkier ones to super fine, I use a combination to coat my chicken schnitzels and my Italian chicken cutlets to add lots of crunch and interest.

 What bread to use to make breadcrumbs

 Any bread will work so whatever you have on hand is fine and, just like you can have different varieties of bread, you can also have different varieties of breadcrumbs.
 Sourdough breadcrumbs, wholegrain breadcrumbs to regular white breadcrumbs or even gluten free breadcrumbs – create whichever you like.

 So how do you make breadcrumbs?
 Well it’s super simple – here we go.

 - Cut or tear stale bread into chunks

 - Blend them in a food processor to the size you like